 NEC Corp., Japan

 Yuichi Nakamura received his B.E. degree in information engineering and M.E. degree in electrical engineering from the Tokyo Institute of Technology in 1986 and 1988, respectively.
 He received his PhD. from the Graduate School of Information, Production and Systems, Waseda University, in 2007.
 He joined NEC Corp. in 1988 and he is currently he is currently a vice president at NEC Corp.
-He is also a guest professor of National Institute of Informatics.
-He has more than 25 years of professional experience in electronic design automation, signal processing, network on chip.
+He is also a guest professor of National Institute of Informatics and Waseda and Tokyo University.
+He has more than 25 years of professional experience in electronic design automation, signal processing, network on chip and quantum computing.